In the guide

 Should the virus survive the winter into the summer months then it is suggested that it is most likely to re-emerge between April and May.
 It is likely to affect previously unaffected regions, assuming the immunity of previously infected animals, although once again the unknowns make this uncertain.

-The European Food Safety Authority (EFSA) has produced a report on the Analysis of the Epidemiological Data & Assessment of Impact, which provides an overall assessment of the impact of the infection on animal health, animal production and animal welfare.
+The European Food Safety Authority (EFSA) produced a report - 'Schmallenberg' virus: Analysis of the Epidemiological Data - which provides an overall assessment of the impact of the infection on animal health, animal production and animal welfare.

 As this is still a relatively newly identified virus there are many aspects of the disease that will remain unknown until more research has been done.
 Typically the impact in most affected herds or flocks has been low, although some livestock keepers have reported more significant losses.